 Embassies exist to provide assistance to their citizens while abroad, including providing information about social and political events, health and safety concerns, and educational and cultural affairs.

-The Rice Study Abroad Office strongly urges students to register their time abroad with the U.S. Embassy or consulate in their host country and other countries where you may be travelling so they will be aware of your presence and be able to assist you should an emergency arise.
-Should you encounter serious social, political, health, or economic problems, the embassy and/or consulate can usually offer limited assistance (for example, contacting family in the event of emergency or serious illness, replacing a lost or stolen passport, trying to ensure that you are treated humanely under international conventions).
+Rice Study Abroad recommends that all students traveling abroad register with their home country embassy or consulate in the destination of travel.
+That way, the local embassy/consulate will be aware of your presence and be able to assist you should an emergency arise.
+Should you encounter serious social, political, health, or economic problems, the embassy and/or consulate can usually offer limited assistance (e.g., contacting family in the event of emergency or serious illness, replacing a lost or stolen passport, trying to ensure that you are treated humanely under international conventions).
+Embassies and consulates cannot act as travel agencies, lend money, cash personal checks, arrange free medical service or legal advice, provide bail or get you out of jail, act as couriers or interpreters, search for missing luggage, or settle disputes with local authorities.
 Non-U.S. citizens should check with their embassy or consulate in the U.S. to find out what services will be available to them while abroad.